-- A. Fire Rated Door and Frame Construction: Conform to ASTM E152 and NFPA 252. - B. Installed Door and Panel Assembly: Conform to NFPA 80 for fire rated class as scheduled.
+- A. Fire Door Construction: Conform to NFPA 252, UL 10B. - B. Installed Fire Rated Door Assembly: Conform to NFPA 80 for fire rated class as scheduled.

-- A. Deliver, store, protect, and handle products to site. - B. Accept doors and frames on site in manufacturer's packaging.
+- A. Deliver, store, protect, and handle products to site. - B. Accept doors on site in manufacturer's packaging.
 Inspect for damage.
+Do not store in damp or wet areas; or in areas where sunlight might bleach veneer.
+Seal top and bottom edges if stored more than one week.
+Break seal on-site to permit ventilation.